poigit/m6ATM/README.md

 ### Visualization
 To visualize results in a genome browser (e.g. IGV), **a gene annotation table file** and **a reference genome file** need to be specified for coordination conversion. <br/>
-> [!NOTE]
-> Gene annotation table files can ba available from UCSC Table Browser: https://genome.ucsc.edu/cgi-bin/hgTables. <br/>
-> An example table file for hg38 can be found in data/enst_hg38Tables.tar.gz.
 ```shell
 $ m6atm visualize -i <PATH_TO_RESULT_CSV> -t <PATH_TO_TX_TABLE> -R <PATH_TO_REF_GENOME>
 ```